 Benefiting the Community

-like Girls on the Run and the Appalachian Mountain Club, joining with pediatric residents from other programs in the state for the Residents and Fellows Day at the State House, as well as engaging in fundraising efforts by cycling in the annual Rodman Ride, running in the Boston Marathon, and raising money for the BMC Food Pantry during the holiday season.
+Residents often organize and participate in other community efforts including supporting local organizations like Girls on the Run and Best Buddies, joining with pediatric residents from other programs in the state for the Residents and Fellows Day at the State House, as well as engaging in fundraising efforts by cycling in the annual Rodman Ride, running in the Boston Marathon, and raising money for various community organizations throughout the year.

 Examples of Recent Resident Advocacy

-- Founded the Advocacy through Policy residency group to partner with the Boston Children’s Hospital Office of Government Affairs in advocating for policies to benefit child health
+- Founded the Advocacy through Policy residency group to partner with the Boston Children’s Hospital Office of Government Affairs in advocating for policies to benefit child health.

-- Worked with the Center of Medicaid and Medicare Services on health policy issues at a federal level
+- Worked with the Center of Medicaid and Medicare Services on health policy issues at a federal level.

-- Received a Picker Gold Challenge Grant to support the development of patient care initiatives and best practices for “Improving Family-Centered Care for Substance Exposed Newborns and their Mothers”
+- Received a Picker Gold Challenge Grant to support the development of patient care initiatives and best practices for “Improving Family-Centered Care for Substance Exposed Newborns and their Mothers”.

-- Received a Community Access To Child Health (CATCH) Grant from the American Academy of Pediatrics to support urban families around the impact of community gun violence
+- Received a Community Access To Child Health (CATCH) Grant from the American Academy of Pediatrics to support urban families around the impact of community gun violence.

-- Designed and implemented a quality improvement project on the BMC pediatric service to facilitate family centered rounds for families whose primary language is not English
+- Designed and implemented a quality improvement project on the BMC pediatric service to facilitate family centered rounds for families whose primary language is not English.

-- Multiple residents have published articles in medical journals and public news sources on poverty and health, health disparities, and advocacy training
+- Multiple residents have published articles in medical journals and public news sources on poverty and health, health disparities, and advocacy training.

-- Presented a workshop on advocacy training in residency at a national meeting, in collaboration with several other residency programs
+- Presented a workshop on advocacy training in residency at a national meeting, in collaboration with several other residency programs.

-- Received an International Elective Grant from the American Academy of Pediatrics to support work on sickle cell disease in Ghana
+- Received an International Elective Grant from the American Academy of Pediatrics to support work on sickle cell disease in Ghana.

-- Offered testimony during hearings at the State Capitol in support of child health initiatives
+- Offered testimony during hearings at the State Capitol in support of child health initiatives.